Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 ### 1. PFS framework

-Get familiar with all the resources available and download Python Full Stack which is a complete framework for PyTest with over 200 template tests from SQL to API/E2E testing with Playwright.
+*Having seen a demo of a minimal installation of PyTest*, we will get familiar with all the resources available and download Python Full Stack which is a complete framework for PyTest with over 200 template tests from SQL to API/E2E testing with Playwright.

 Learn how to create this framework from scratch and we will learn how to use it and run/select tests.